andrewlee977/shipping-dashboard/README.md

-# What our app does
+# What the app does
 The app shows visualizations from E-Commerce shipping data from Kaggle [here](https://www.kaggle.com/prachi13/customer-analytics).
 It's also interactive in creating a scatter plot based on a user-chosen feature when